simeondmr/dmr-c-compiler/README.md

 # dmr C Compiler
-It's a small C compiler
+It's a small C compiler for x86-64 architecture

 ## 🚀 Getting Started
 The project is still a work in progress, but you can try to compile the examples in the [`/examples`](./examples)